ian-wigley/C64-Code-Relocator/README.md

 If Illegal opcodes are found during the add labels processing, you will be prompted if you would like them automatically converting to data statements an appending into the code.

-The reason for creating this tool... some 40 something years after learning to write 6502 & a few C64 demo's i wanted to view the code.
+The reason for creating this tool... some 40 something years after learning to write a few C64 assembly demo's/intros I wanted to view the code.

 After trying to save Commodore 64 dis-assembled code & manually adding labels by hand, i quickly became bored !
 So this seemed like a much better idea than adding labels by hand !!